The Invisible Life of Addie LaRue: A Book Review

 · Writing style felt off

 While reading I found the writing style to be a little strange.
-It was overly descriptive on things that weren't of any importance but fell flat on things that were important.
+It was overly descriptive on things that weren't of any importance, but fell flat on things that were important.
 Often times it felt like the author was trying too hard to have the book feel ominous when the storyline did it on it's own.

 · Cramming in lots of info about Henry

 We don't see Henry until 2/3rds of the way through the book.
 Apparently the author wanted to make up for it and cram as much info about his character into the first couple of chapters of his introduction.
-Even though I like his character I think he could've been introduced earlier to avoid this problem or only leave in the necessary parts to move the story forward.
+Even though I liked his character I think he could've been introduced earlier to avoid this problem or only leave in the necessary parts to move the story forward.

 The Pros of The Invisible Life of Addie LaRue